TBarnhart2/DnD/content/Campaign Session Plans/Session 1.5.md

 As he looks up, he sees you, smiles, and shows you the lens piece.
 With a wink, you see a glass container shatter next to you, as a bearded devil flies out of the broken glass.
 As you look back, Razor is gone

 Roll initiative

 ```

-###### Meeting the Catalyst Group
-3 members of the group
-1 is Braidyn's next character

-###### Arrival to the Lab
-After around 8 hours of travel, the team will arrive to the secret lab base, deep within a mountain
-The catalyst group will lower the ropes down to the front door

-As they ride down the rope, they will find the front door is bent and broken into
-They can easily walk into the lab

-While walking around, they will see that the place was obviously ransacked, and they will eventually see 3 people deep inside the lab

 ###### Fight
 While searching the lab, they will see 2 grunts they will fight and Razor, who will take the stone and run